Donec efficitur, ligula ut lacinia

 Getting an abortion can be life-altering, emotionally, physically, and mentally.
 Your decision to terminate a pregnancy may be one of the most difficult decisions of your life, but it is the right decision.
 After an abortion, your body goes through a series of changes.
 You may feel relieved, sad, numb, or happy—or all of those at once.
 You may find yourself crying, nervous, exhausted, or energized.
 You may experience physical pain, headaches, or stomachaches.

 Pain and bleeding are common side effects after an abortion.
-The pain experienced after an abortion can last for a few days to a few weeks and varies by woman.
-Often, the bleeding stops within 24 to 48 hours.
-Many women experience cramps, nausea, and vomiting while bleeding can last for several weeks.
-For some women, the bleeding continues for weeks after the procedure.
+The pain experienced can last for a few days to a few weeks and varies by the woman.
+Often, bleeding stops within 24 to 48 hours.
+However, if the abortion procedure isn’t done properly by a professional, the complications can last for much longer, potentially causing other issues.
+In such situations, getting in touch with a personal injury lawyer well-versed in medical law can be essential to understand your rights and explore potential legal recourse.

 Why do women undergo an abortion?